VAMDC/NodeSoftware/doc/source/newnode.rst

             db_table = u'species'

-There is one important thing to do with these model definitions, apart from checking that the columns were detected corretly: The columns that act as a pointer to another table need to be replaced by *ForeignKeys*, thereby telling the framework how the tables relate to each other.
+There is one important thing to do with these model definitions, apart from checking that the columns were detected correctly: The columns that act as a pointer to another table need to be replaced by *ForeignKeys*, thereby telling the framework how the tables relate to each other.
 This is best illustrated in an example.
 Suppose you have a second model, in